marcocrowe/thesis-templates/sample-ai-thesis.md

 ## Code Style Guide {#code-style-guide-1 .Appendix:-H2}

-\"This appears to be a region of space that doesn\'t have many rules.
+"This appears to be a region of space that doesn't have many rules.
 But I believe we can learn something from the events that have unfolded.
-In a part of space where there are few rules, it\'s more important than ever that we hold fast to our own.\" -- Captain Janeway, 2372
+In a part of space where there are few rules, it's more important than ever that we hold fast to our own." -- Captain Janeway, 2372

 ### Naming conventions {#naming-conventions .Appendix:-H3}